brgrhrng/BINF6250F25/projects/project08/README.md

   * For now, log_values defaults to False, so our working flat-probability implementation is used.
 But we would really like to fix our log implementation and make it True by default.

 Jacque:
-* Continue to find it difficult to visualize classes/objects, and items/methods that are private/hidden, Brooks helped.
+* continues to find it difficult to visualize classes/objects, and items/methods that are private/hidden, but Brooks helped.
 A lot.

 Brooks:
 * indexing. oh lord, indexing.
 So much of our debugging effort went towards figuring out why we weren't slices our arrays properly--and trying to verbally describe and pin down columns/rows/horizontal/vertical--and keep them straight in our heads--was a major pain.
 However, iterating through this struggle eventually resulted in some really solid and explicit variable names.